HIFK: Ice hockey

 Oy HIFK Hockey Ab is the largest business within the HIFK association, comprising the men’s representative team in the Liiga, the women’s representative team in the Naisten Liiga, an expansive junior organization, and the hREDS eSports team.

 eSport

 In November 2016 an esports project was started under the name Helsinki REDS (hREDS).

 Athletics

 The Athletics section of HIFK is one of Finland's oldest and most successful athletics clubs.

 Handball

 The Handball section of HIFK is one of the pioneers of the sport in Finland.
 The men's section has won 10 national championships and the women's section 41 national championships.
 Both teams play their home games at the Helsinki Urheilutalo in the Kallio district of the city.

 Football

 The football section of HIFK was established in 1907, and its first team earned promotion to Veikkausliiga for the 2015 season.
-The men's team currently plays in the fifth highest tier, and the women's team in the third highest tier.
+The men's team currently plays in the fourth highest tier, and the women's team in the third highest tier.